MicrosoftDocs/PowerShell-Docs/wmf/5.1/jea-improvements.md

 RunAsVirtualAccount = $false
 ```

+> [!NOTE]
-> **Note:** Group Managed Service Accounts do not afford the isolation or limited scope of virtual accounts.
+> Group Managed Service Accounts do not afford the isolation or limited scope of virtual accounts.
 > Every connecting user will share the same gMSA identity, which may have permissions across your entire enterprise.
 > Be very careful when selecting to use a gMSA, and always prefer virtual accounts which are limited to the local machine when possible.